-This letter is organized as follows.
-In Section II, the principle of transform-based block digital filters is shown.
+principle of transform-based block digital filters is shown.
 In Section III, the existing algorithm for the optimal BDF design is presented.
 In Section IV, a description of our proposed algorithm is provided.
-In Section V, computational complexity and memory requirements are shown.
-Finally, a conclusion is drawn in Section VI.
+In Section V, computational complexity

 The authors are with the Laboratoire des Sciences et Techniques de l'Information, de la Communication et de la Connaissance (Lab-STICC), Université de Bretagne Occidentale, BREST cedex 3, FRANCE.